RosterElf Logo

 Contract completion

 Every employee needs a signed employment contract or letter.
-Track percentage with current, signed contracts on file.
+Track the percentage with current, signed contracts on file.
 Outdated contracts after significant changes also create risk.

 Certification currency